University of Florida Homepage

 Email- Personal website

 Mamadou Bodian is a researcher at the Laboratoire d'Études Sociales of the Institut Fondamentale d'Afique Noire (IFAN) at Cheickh Anta Diop University in Dakar (UCAD).
-He holds a master's degree in sociology from UCAD and a Ph.D. in political science from the University of Florida (USA).
+He holds a master's degree in sociology from UCAD and a Ph.D. in political science from the University of Florida.
 Dr. Bodian teaches sociology of religions at the University Assane Seck of Ziguinchor and political sociology at UCAD.
 He was the coordinator of the Fulbright Support Services Program in West Africa, based at the West Africa Research Center (WARC) in Dakar.
-Mamadou Bodian was the committee's coordinator charged with developing the curriculum for the Master's degree in Peace, Security, and Development at the Virtual University of Senegal (UVS).
-He is also involved in the supervision of the auditors at the Centre des Hautes Etudes en Défense et Sécurité (CHEDS) and the Institut de Défense du Sénégal (ISD).
 A founding member of the Sahel Research Group (SRG), Dr. Bodian was a researcher in the Sahel and West Africa program of the Stockholm International Peace Research Institute (SIPRI) in Sweden.
-He has been serving as an expert for Freedom House (Mali) since 2015, Variety of Democracy (Mauritania) since 2015, and Afrobarometer (Senegal) since 2018.
+He has been serving as an expert for Freedom House, Variety of Democracy, and Afrobarometer.
 His research focuses on religion, politics, foreign policy, and security in the Sahel.
 He is the author of several articles and co-author of the book Entre le Savoir et le Culte: Activisme et mouvements religieux dans les universités du Sahel.
 Amalion, 2020.

 Dan Eizenga